Sections in Chapter 5:

 Internal Factors that Affect the Click-Through Attribution Window

-The CTC window is determined by both the quantity and the quality of consumer ad impressions.
+The click-through conversion (CTC) window is determined by both the quantity and the quality of consumer ad impressions.
 While targeting technology can increase the quantity of consumers to which advertising content is exposed, only quality advertising content, a user-friendly advertising website and a quality product can ensure the quality of these impressions.
 Quality creative content with a clear call-to-action, a relevant promotional landing page and a logical site workflow are all necessary to convert site visitors.

 Understanding Direct Response